Christmas Red Velvet Cheesecake

 - 2 tablespoons Unsweetened cocoa powder

-- 1-2 tablespoons Gel red food coloring for color
+- 1-2 tablespoons Gel red food coloring for vibrant hue

 For the Cream Cheese Frosting

-- 8 ounces Cream cheese one package, softened
+- 1 package Cream cheese 8-ounce package, softened

 - 3-4 cups Powdered sugar sifted